The Trams and Trolleybuses of

 The huge saman tree shown on this postcard was a local landmark [col. AM]:

-A rare view of a suburban tram terminus [see map].
+Tram 11 at the end of St. Ann's Rd. [see map].
 Apparently, at some point, wisely, Trinidad Electric gave up painting the route names on its cars [postcard. col. AM]:

 (See a 2012 view of the scene above.)